REAN-Foundation/clinical-nlp-service/README.md

 # reancare-extensions

-These are extension modules for core reancare-service
+These are extension modules for core reancare-service.

 Following are the existing modules.